GiulianoWasHere/QuL/README.md

 python3 -m pip install qubitcooling
 ```
 ## Cooling Unitary
-A Cooling Unitary is a generalized permutation matrix which can perform an arbitrary number of permutations of arbitrary lengths on the states.
+A Cooling Unitary is a generalized permutation matrix which can perform an arbitrary number of permutations of arbitrary lengths on the quantum states.
 The class `CoolingUnitary` efficently stores the matrix using a `scipy.sparse.csr_array`, the matrix can be accessed by the method `getCoolingUnitary()`.
-The class allows the user to calculate the work cost of the Unitary with the method `calculateWorkCost()`.
+The class can calculate the work cost of the Unitary with the method `calculateWorkCost()`.

 ### Generate a Cooling Unitary using a protocol
 It is possibile to generate a Cooling Unitary using one of the three protocols provided by QuL which are the `Partner Pairing Algorithm`, `Minimal Work` and the `Mirror Protocol`.
 The only required argument is the number of qubits, optionally the user can provide the probability of the excited state for each qubit.